-We consider motion as the movement of a body.
-For example, when you move from your initial position, you consider your movement.
-Now we only focus on the motion without considering the cause of motion, the force.
-If a particle moves in a two dimensional coordinate system i.e. in a plane, both of its coordinates change and we call that motion as the two dimensional motion.
-And if the particle movies in space i.e. in a three dimensional coordinate system, the motion of the particle is three dimensional.
+Motion is the movement of a body.
+If a particle moves in a two dimensional coordinate system, that is in a plane, both of its coordinates change and the motion is two dimensional motion.
+If the particle movies in space, that is in a three dimensional coordinate system, the motion of the particle is three dimensional.

 In other words the displacement does not depend on the details of motion of the particle.
 If you consider this information in a coordinate system, if the initial position vector of point $s_1$ is $\vec r_1$ and the final position vector of point $s_2$ is $\vec r_2$, the displacement is $\Delta \vec r$ = $\vec r_2 - \vec r_1$.
-If you don't know what a position vector is, it is simply a vector representing a particular position in a coordinate system.
+A position vector is simply a vector representing a particular position in a coordinate system.